LiTszOn/comp5331_project/README.md

 * Python 3.7.9
     * Install related packages by `pip install requirements.txt`
 * OS: Red Hat 8.5.0-7 （recommened, not necessary）
 # Run
 ```
 python main.py
 ```
+It will run the training.
+The evaluation and ROC curve will be saved in "saved_models/"
 # Visualization
 After Running the main.py, the trained file will be saved in "saved_models/" as a .h5 file.